Mellon Interdisciplinary Humanities Summer Fellowship

 All students are eligible to apply, preference will be given to rising juniors and seniors who have completed Core 3

 Application will require:

-1 Letter of Recommendation from a Professor.
-Letter of recommendation should be submitted by February 11th.
-Please send this link: https://scrippscollege.formstack.com/forms/facultyletter to the faculty who will be writing the letter or recommendation and include the deadline in your correspondence
+1 Letter of Recommendation from the faculty member who will be mentoring your research.
+Letter of recommendation should be submitted by February 10th.
+Please send this link: https://scrippscollege.formstack.com/forms/facultyletter to the faculty who will be writing the recommendation and include the deadline in your correspondence

 Institutional Review Board (IRB) Information: